OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 In terms of your required electronics expertise, very little is needed if everything gets assembled correctly and all parts are working.
 If you want to modify the design, if there is more advanced troubleshooting, then of course more is better.

 In terms of your required software expertise, only a minimal amount is needed to make the robot work.
 For example, you need to be comfortable moving around files and running Python code.
-The Arduino IDE and code you can install and copy without great expertise.
+The Arduino IDE and code you can install and copy without great expertise (I will show you how below).
 Of course, if you have the time, you can spend more hours getting more expertise in the Arduino ecosystem.
 As well, you will need more expertise in Python if you want to use the robot car for your own research project.

 **Step #2 -- Purchase the Robot Car kit**